Mary Wilkinson Streep: Life and career

 Mary Wolf Wilkinson was born in Brooklyn, New York, as the second daughter and fourth of six children of Mary Agnes (née Wolf) and Harry Rockefellow Wilkinson.
-Her brothers were Harry, Harry Rockefeller Jr., and David Preis Wilkinson, while her sisters were Jane and Margaret May Wilkinson.

 She grew up in Madison, New Jersey, graduating from Madison High School, she then studied fine art at the Art Students League in New York.

 Streep trained as a fine artist and became the art-editor for Home Furnishings Magazine and also did commercial artwork on a freelance basis.
 Mary had an art studio in the back of her home.
 She married pharmaceutical company executive Harry Wilbur Streep Jr. and had a daughter, Meryl, and two sons, Dana Streep and Harry Wilbur Streep III (husband of actress Maeve Kinkead).
 She is also the grandmother of Streep's children, musician Henry Wolfe, actresses Mamie Gummer and Grace Gummer, and model Louisa Gummer.
 Her son-in-law, Don Gummer, is also an artist, a sculptor.

 Meryl Streep has often stated in interviews that her mother has been the inspiration for some of her characters she has played on the screen.
 Mary enrolled her daughter in voice lessons at the age of twelve after noticing her daughter's need to perform.

 Death

 Streep died at Cornell Medical Center from complications of heart disease after a short illness.
-Her husband died two years later on July 22, 2003, aged 93.
-They were residents of Mason's Island, Connecticut.